Your Privacy

 • customer engagement, feedback and satisfaction surveys.

-We evaluate, categorise and profile personal data so that we can tailor needs, services and communications.
+We evaluate and categorise personal data so that we can tailor needs, services and communications.
 This also helps us improve our organisation and the service we provide.
 When we use information in this way, we will make sure that the data is deleted immediately after use or if stored that it cannot be linked to a specific individual.

 Who your information may be shared with

-We sometimes need to share the personal information we process with other organisations.
-This may happen when a third party provides a service on our behalf.
+Information will be shared among officers, Councillors and partner agencies where the law requires or allows it in order to deliver necessary services to you.
 Where this happens we will comply with all aspects of the Data Protection Act (DPA).
 There may be occasions when we are legally obliged to share data without your/the data subject’s consent, but we will be able to advise you why the data was shared.

 Where necessary or required we share information with: